-The Heavy Jack 3 have been operating as a power trio since 2001 under one name or another and in that time we have released 5 albums and 1 EP featuring progressive based blues rock music with an emphasis on capturing our dynamic live performances and producing interesting studio mixes through various overdub and mixing techniques.
+The Heavy Jack 3 have been operating as a power trio since 2001 under one name or another and in that time have released 5 albums, 1 single and 1 EP of progressive blues rock music with an emphasis on capturing dynamic live performances and producing interesting home grown studio mixes.

-In early 2014, a figure from our past showed back up on the scene – our guitar teacher from 1998-2001, Brian “Griff” Griffiths.
+In early 2014, a figure from our past showed back up on the scene – our guitar teacher from '98-'01, Brian “Griff” Griffiths.
 A mythical figure on the Mersey Beat during the early Sixties – Brian played for what was once considered the best band in Liverpool, The Big Three.
 His influence was wide and he left his mark on the likes of Steve Howe, Rory Gallagher, John Lennon, and George Harrison to name a few.
-He was looking for a band to play a gig with.

-On April 26th 2018 we decided to release all of our music for free download on our bandcamp page including a new album stitched together from various out-takes from the What is Love sessions titled Mr. Big & Tall.
+Shortly after we considered what we had accomplished to date and on April 26th 2018 we decided to release all of our music for free download on our Bandcamp page including our new 5th album stitched together from various out-takes and demos that had been cut between 2012 and 2016, titled Mr. Big & Tall.

 In November of 2018 the iMac that had been the brain of our studio since 2011 quit on us during the middle of a live session.
 However, in upgrading to a newer model we discovered that our 16 track audio interface was no longer compatible leading us to completely upgrade our studio to a 32 track Presonus Series III mixing console.